 A two credit introductory course to the principles of engineering design, intended to give second-year undergraduates a basic understanding of the process of converting a product from concept through design and deployment.
 Students work in multi-disciplinary teams with time and budget constraints on externally sponsored design projects.
 Web-based lectures cover topics concurrent with specific phases of the projects.
 The course culminates in a "Design Competition."
 2 cr.

 ENG EK 301

 Prereq: (CAS PY 211 & ENG EK 127).
 Coreq: (CAS MA 225).
 Fundamental statics of particles, rigid bodies, trusses, frames, and virtual work.
 Distributed forces, uni-axial stress and strain, shear and bending moment diagrams.
 Application of vector analysis and introduction to engineering design.
 Includes design project.
-(MET EK311 and EK312 fulfill this requirement; however, only 4 credits can be applied towards the graduation requirement.)
 4 cr.

 ENG EK 307

-Coreq: CAS PY 212.
+Coreq: (CAS PY 212).
 Introduction to electric circuit analysis and design; voltage, current, and power, circuit laws and theorems; element I-V curves, linear and nonlinear circuit concepts; operational amplifier circuits; transient response of capacitor and inductor circuits, sinusoidal steady-state response, frequency response, transfer functions.
 Includes design-oriented laboratory.
-(MET EK 317 and EK 318 fulfill this requirement; however, only 4 credits can be applied toward the graduation requirement.)
 4 cr.